bengfarrell/rgf-blog/content/blog/2015-08-20-forage-for-porcini-in-italy-with-punk-domestics.md

 My friend Sean Timberlake, founder of the beautiful [Punk Domestics](http://www.punkdomestics.com/) canning and preservation blog, has been leading hands-on culinary tours to Italy since 2012.
-He has two coming up, 10/8/15--10/14/15 and 1/14/16--1/20/16, based out of the Emilia-Romagna region of Italy.
+He has two coming up, 10/8/15–10/14/15 and 1/14/16–1/20/16, based out of the Emilia-Romagna region of Italy.
 These are can't miss experiences for those of you who love diving deep into food roots to gain a richer understanding of how we cultivate and make the Italian cuisine we love.
 While I'm just getting to know Sean, I'm positive he makes for a charming and knowledgeable guide throughout these tours.

 Both tours are priced at 3,000 USD and include six nights at the family-owned Hotel Sirena, all meals and drinks (including wine!), and a number of cooking classes and adventures.
 The details of those adventures are the primary differences between the two tours.
-October's will appeal to truffle lovers most, while January's hits the heart--and all the other parts--of pork lovers.
+October's will appeal to truffle lovers most, while January's hits the heart—and all the other parts—of pork lovers.

-**October 8 -- 14, 2015: Autumn in Italy**
+**October 8–14, 2015: Autumn in Italy**

 - Forage for prized **porcini mushrooms** in the Appenine mountains and cook with them.
 - Make _**[savòr](http://www.punkdomestics.com/category/tags/savor)**_, a local conserve of autumn fruits and nuts with a local artisan jam maker.